-1) Ventilate Your Home Properly
+1. Ventilate Your Home Properly

-It's common in the winter to keep the windows closed and as a result, with modern draught-proofing, water has nowhere to go.
+It's common in the winter to keep the windows closed, and as a result, with modern draught-proofing, water has nowhere to go.

 Condensation can result from tumble drying, baths/showers, or even just your own breath!
 The kettle boiling and food being cooked all release steam and moisture in the air which will find the coldest spot on your walls or windows and condense.
 From there, it's a small step to becoming damp.
 Getting rid of dampness in your house sometimes means changing your own habits and adjusting your lifestyle.

-All that water has to go somewhere and if it can't get out, it will pool.
+All that water has to go somewhere, and if it can't get out, it will pool.
 Maybe you have some black mould on the bathroom ceiling or around window frames.
 This is a sign that the water vapour couldn't escape.

 One solution is to install double-paned windows with two layers of glass to improve insulation.
 This will help with dampness as well as reduce the loss of heat.
 If you are having new double glazing fitted, you might also insist on trickle vents and keep them open.
 These vents at the top of windows give the damp air chance to escape, but you can always close them off if and when you want.

-2) Get a Dehumidifier
+2. Get a Dehumidifier

 Really.
 It's that simple.
-A dehumidifier will suck in all the air in the room and squeeze out the moisture that causes damp and mould.
+A dehumidifier will suck in all the air in the room and squeeze out the moisture that causes dampness and mould.
 The water collects in a small bucket in the unit which you empty.
 Move the dehumidifier around the house from room to room, wherever it seems needed.
 24–36 hours in each room is enough.

 If your house is old, with no damp proof course (DPC), it might not look, smell, or seem damp, but I bet it's in there!
-My house looks fantastic, but I put a dehumidifier into my bedroom 24 hours ago and already it's sucked nearly two pints of moisture from the air.
+My house looks fantastic, but I put a dehumidifier into my bedroom 24 hours ago, and already it's sucked nearly two pints of moisture from the air.